 U.S. officials to urge 'aggressive' local steps against coronavirus

-The Trump administration on Wednesday plans to urge U.S. states and localities to take stronger steps to fight the coronavirus, U.S. Health Secretary Alex Azar said as the governor of at least one state criticized the federal government's handling of the outbreak.
-"You're going to hear from CDC today and the White House that we're going to be making recommendations to those local communities about aggressive steps that we think they should be taking," he told Fox News in an interview.
+The Trump administration on Wednesday plans to urge U.S. states and localities to take stronger steps to fight the coronavirus, Health Secretary Alex Azar said, as the governor of at least one state criticized the federal government's handling of the outbreak.
+"You're going to hear from CDC today and the White House that we're going to be making recommendations to those local communities about aggressive steps that we think they should be taking," Azar told Fox News in an interview.

+He did not detail what the recommendations would be.
+U.S. Vice President Mike Pence had told reporters on Tuesday that recommendations by the Centers for Disease Control and Prevention would be aimed at communities that have already seen spread of the disease.
+Azar said federal leaders were working with local officials in the hardest hit states so far, including Washington, California, New York, Massachusetts, and Florida, saying "strong mitigation steps" could help buy valuable time.

 Maryland's governor, Republican Larry Hogan, afterward praised Pence but criticized the mixed message coming from Trump, telling the Washington Post after the meeting that the Republican president "at times just says whatever comes to mind or tweets."
 New York's Cuomo said his state was moving aggressively on its own to expand testing, including the implementation of mobile testing seen in other countries.